spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.md

 #### Notes
 * This method is required by myAvatar.
 * The version number doesn't change during development.
-For example, while developing v2.0.x.x, this method will aways return "VERSION 2.0".
+For example, while developing v2.0.x.x, this method will aways return `VERSION 2.0`.
-* You can find more information about this method [here](https://github.com/myAvatar-Development-Community/document-creating-a-custom-web-service#the-getversion-method).
+* You can find more information about the `RunScript()` method [here](https://github.com/myAvatar-Development-Community/document-creating-a-custom-web-service#the-getversion-method).

 ### MAWSC.RunScript()
 > Executes a MAWS Request.